pipermerriam/ethereum-alarm-client/README.md

 ## Installation
 ###Windows [WIP]
 We need to get a library that secp256k1 depends on.
-You can download it here: [MingW](http://heanet.dl.sourceforge.net/project/mingw/Installer/mingw-get-setup.exe)
+You can download it here: [libgcc_s_dw2-1.dll](https://github.com/jonasstrandstedt/MinGW/raw/master/MinGW/bin/libgcc_s_dw2-1.dll)
-And in the dialog select:
-From "Basic Setup":

-    mingw-developer-toolkit
-    mingw32-base
-    mingw32-gcc-g++
-    msys-base

-From "All Packages"

-    msys-crypt

-Then you'll need to copy file libgcc_s_dw2-1.dll from C:\mingw\bin to C:\python27\scripts
+Then you'll need to move the file to C:\python27\scripts
 Check if you can import the library by going into python interactive console and running
 ```python
 >>> import secp256k1